briancaffey/briancaffey.github.io/content/2024/08/11/upgrading-my-github-pages-blog-to-nuxt-3.md

 ### Nuxt Content

 The Nuxt Content module is a powerful git-based CMS.
-Articles are written in Markdown files that contains frontmatter like the following:
+Articles on my site are written in Markdown files that contains frontmatter like the following:

 ```yaml
 ---